 - Meanwhile, heat the olive oil in a large pan.
 Add the shallots, garlic, salt, and pepper and cook, stirring often, until the shallots become soft, transluscent, and slightly caramelized.
 They should turn into a jammy consistency.

-- Add the anchovies (you can add them whole, as they'll dissolve in the pan as they cook) along with the tomato paste and red pepper flakes.
-Cook for 1 to 2 minutes, stirring frequently so the paste doesn't burn but darkens in color.
+- Add the anchovies along with the tomato paste and red pepper flakes.
+Cook for 1-2 minutes, stirring frequently so the paste doesn't burn but darkens in color.

-- Cook the pasta in the pot of boiling water until al dente.
+- Boil the pasta until al dente.
 Reserve 1 cup of pasta water before draining it.

 - Toss the pasta with the shallot mixture.
 Add some pasta water to loosen everything, and top it with however much minced parsley you want.
 Enjoy!